thanlong/VMOSPro_RootXposed_Terminal/README.md

 VMOS Dev may add some "sort of anti-piracy" to prevent you from installing root on non-Rooted ROM.
 This can be fixed by change root package: Open Terminal, type `root` then type `1` to change superuser package.

+## How does it work?

+This tool simply does these jobs.

+Root: Push `su` binary to `/system/xbin` so that it can grant root permission to any app that call `su` command.

+Xposed: Run Xposed script to replace some file in system.

+Busybox: Push `busybox` binary to `/system/xbin` and create applet symlinks.

+Uninstall: Delete and restore files

 ## VM Android version